-Doubts of Shirley Reed’s ability to fledge the first community college in the Rio Grande Valley more than two decades ago did not discouraged her.
+Doubts of Shirley Reed’s ability to fledge the first community college in the Rio Grande Valley more than two decades ago did not discourage her.
 Instead, she remembers these as an important aspect of South Texas College’s flourishing.

 “They just kind of humored me like, ‘Oh yeah, you go do that,’ in a very dismissive way,” recalls Reed, South Texas College’s first and only president.
 “It was probably the biggest gift I was given because they didn’t oppose me, they didn’t think there was a chance that this would happen … well, we were successful.
 It took an incredible amount of work, but they didn’t oppose it.
 That was key to getting this place started.”